 Ms. Medina was also Trial Counsel representing approximately 6000 women in Velez v.
 Novartis.
 The presiding federal judge described the case as having been “brilliantly tried.”
 After a seven-week trial, the Firm secured the largest employment verdict ($253 million) in United States history.
 The Firm obtained a court-approved settlement of $175 million on behalf of the class that the judge described as “extraordinary” and “one of a kind.”

-Presently, Ms. Medina is a board member of BALIF (Bay Area Lawyers for Individual Freedom), LAS-ELC (Legal Aid Society Employment Law Center) and FAIR (Foundation for Advocacy, Inclusion, and Resources), a non-profit designed to increase diversity in the plaintiffs’ employment bar and to raise public consciousness about workers’ rights.
+Presently, Ms. Medina is a board member of the BASF (Bar Association of San Francisco) – Justice and Diversity Board, LAS-ELC (Legal Aid Society Employment Law Center), BALIF (Bay Area Lawyers for Individual Freedom) and FAIR (Foundation for Advocacy, Inclusion, and Resources), a non-profit designed to increase diversity in the plaintiffs’ employment bar and to raise public consciousness about workers’ rights.
 In conjunction with FAIR, and the Legal Aid Society-Employment Law Center, Ms. Medina launched the SHK Public Interest Diversity Fellowship.

 Before joining SHK in January 2009, Ms. Medina worked in the securities litigation and employment & labor practice groups of Morrison & Foerster, LLP.
 She was on the board of the Tom Homann Law Association, an LGBT lawyers’ organization, and was a regular volunteer attorney at a girls’ rehabilitation facility and a homeless rights project.
 While at Yale, Ms. Medina was involved with the Jerome N. Frank Legal Services Organization and provided civil legal services to the Latino and immigrant communities in Fair Haven, Connecticut.